erezsh/Preql/docs/tutorial.md

 new Country("Tuvalu", 10200)
 ```

+`new` accepts its parameters in the order that they were defined in the table.
+However, it's also possible to use named arguments, such as `new Point(y:10, x:1)`.

-We assigned the newly created rows to variables, but they also exist independently.
+In the above example, we assigned the newly created rows to variables.
+But they also exist independently in the table.

 We can see that the `Country` table has three rows: